 Babies are mesmerized by discovery bottles.
-These bottles ignite the senses Isolating a quality is a great way to approach bottles whether with sight (e.g) color, sound (loud versus quiet), texture (soft versus hard), and even smell.
+These bottles ignite the senses Isolating a quality is a great way to approach bottles whether with sight (e.g) color, sound (loud versus quiet), texture (soft versus hard), or even smell.

-Hole in a Box or Can
+#5 – Hole in a Box or Can

 Recycle a box or can, cut a hole in it, and experiment with different items like Pom Poms, coins, beads, beans, or pasta.

-Sand & Water Play
+#6 – Sand & Water Play Toddler Activity

 Go to the beach, go find a sandbox at a park.
 Let your child get his fingers, hands, and feet dirty.
 Give the opportunity to explore with tools for scooping, sifting, and pouring.

 There are a number of hammering or pounding materials available for infants and toddlers.
 My sons like this hammering toy.
 Pounding works those hand-eye coordination skills.
 My son also enjoys “making music” with the pounding sounds.

 There are plenty of safe finger paints to buy off the shelf but also try mud and these amazing homemade fingerprinting recipes from Tinkerlab.

 Yes, you read correctly.
 Young children can explore with real tools.
 Obviously, don’t hand a child a chainsaw but the basics are a good start.
 Make sure you introduce and demonstrate how to use the tool (whether he takes your lead or not!) in a safe environment where the child isn’t going to break anything or injure anyone.

-Montessori Music Basket
+#11 – Montessori Music Basket

 This one is so much fun!
-Our basket is filled with a mix of “toy” instruments (like Melissa & Doug’s Band in a Box, which we love!) and real instruments I found at a local thrift store.
+Our music basket is filled with a mix of “toy” instruments (like Melissa & Doug’s Band in a Box, which we love!) and real instruments I found at a local thrift store.
 Score!
 Add a few fun books and you’re good to go!

-Climbing & Balancing
+#12 – Climbing & Balancing

 Find a safe space to let your child climb up and climb down.
-You don’t need to hover and you don’t need to totally hands-off, if that makes sense.
+You don’t need to hover and you don’t need to totally hands-off if that makes sense.
 Just give the child an opportunity to practice those big gross motor skills.

-Tearing Paper Activity
+#13 – Tearing Paper Activity

 Sounds odd, I know, but this activity is beneficial and worthwhile for a wide age range.
 The sound of the paper tearing and the fine motor work makes this simple activity perfect for kids and caretakers.

-Pulling Scarves from a Box
+#14 – Pulling Scarves from a Box

 Scarves offer a variety of learning for kids with color, texture, coordination, and fine motor.
 Stuff an old tissue box with scarves and your child will adore you!

-Pulling Laces or Ribbons through a Hole
+#15 – Pulling Laces or Ribbons through a Hole

 Anchor the ribbon or lace with knots at each end so that the child can pull from one end and then pull from the other end.
 Super simple and inexpensive!